shawngraham/ar-archaeology/workshop materials/Hacking Twine to make a location-based game.md

 There are two functions defined here.
 The first calls the device's browser asking for the geolocation ([documentation on the api here](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation)).
 Study the code; it is passing the device's latitude and longitude to a variable called $Location which we can use in any part of a passage's text. *Variables are marked by $*.
 Click on the 'start' passage and you'll see this in action:

 > Currently you are at $Location.latitude and $Location.longitude which is on the cusp of an area of thin dimensional stability.
-Our research indicates the strongest concentration is in the area of downtown, near the War Memorial.
+Our research indicates the strongest concentration is somewhere near the old horticulture building.
 You should start there.

 The second function allows for us to compare the user's position within a buffer defined in the story around a given point of interest.
 These two functions are the core for getting Twine to know where it is in physical space.